yoyosource/tec1.0/README.md

 You can also use variables in Boolean Expressions.
 The easiest is a boolean variable because you do not need to compare it to anything else.
 To compare use '==' '!=' '>' '<' '>=' '<='.
 Also you have some basic and advanced Logic Operators as || (or) && (and) and !! (not).
 Just have in mind that you need to use '<<' '>>' or '«' '»' as Priority Definition in Boolean Expressions.
 Advanced Logic Operators are !& (nand), x| (xor), n| (nor) and xn (xnor).
-Have in mind that the Not Operator '!!' needs to be behind the Boolean value and not before.
+Have in mind that the Not Operator '!!' needs to be behind the Boolean value and not before it.
 You can also have a Boolean Expression after a print Statement.
 ```
 // All Logic Operators